kevin85421/dqlite-reliability-evaluation/README.md

 # Fail-Injection Testing
 As shown in baseline experiment results, the baseline experiment with 9 threads achieves the best throughput.
 Hence, I decided to use 9 threads in this section.

-## Slow CPU
+## Slow CPU (Leader)
-I used three busybox containers, each one occupied at least 1 CPU, to waste CPU resource in `docker-compose-slow-cpu.yml`.
-The experiment results store in the directory `experiment_result/slow-cpu`.
+I used three busybox containers, each one occupied at least 1 CPU, to waste CPU resource in `docker-compose-slow-cpu-leader.yml`.
+The experiment results store in the directory `experiment_result/slow-cpu-leader`.

 ```sh
 # Step0: Make sure the mount directory is empty